TrustAGI-Lab/SUBLIME/README.md

 * ogb==1.3.1

 ## USAGE
-All the scripts are included in the "scripts" folder.
+### Step 1: All the scripts are included in the "scripts" folder.
 Please get into this folder first.
 ```
 cd scripts
 ```

-Run the experiments you want:
+### Step 2: Run the experiments you want:

 \[Cora\]Node classification @ structure inference:
 ```